Submit a quick response

 This scheme will not tempt me to ride a bicycle.

-Graham Duguid 12 months ago
+Graham Duguid about 1 year ago

 What is going to happen to the hospital parking bay H3 which is currently on the northbound side of Harewood Ave at the south end?
 It is a very useful parking bay for the Western Eye Hospital.

-Graham Duguid 12 months ago
+Graham Duguid about 1 year ago

 We as residents have cars we pay for parking we pay road taxes we pay for insurance, what do cyclists PAY for ?
 Nothing at all they cause accidents by not following the Highway Code they ride on the pavement.
 Cycle lane causes more disruption pollution from non flowing traffic, how many cyclists use the lane?
 Very few.